pertusa/tva/docs/mltva.md

 The AdaBoost algorithm has the following steps:

-1. Train a model and perform inference
+1. Train a model and perform inference.
-2. Assign higher weights to misclassified points
+2. Assign higher weights to misclassified points.
-3. Train next model
+3. Train next model.
-4. Repeat steps 2 and 3
+4. Repeat steps 2 and 3.
-5. Get a weighted average of individual models
+5. Get a weighted average of individual models.

 Ultimately, a robust classifier is built with the weighted combination of the individual models.